On this page you will find information to help your company adopt the AO model for plant and plant product exports.

 What are the AO candidate's responsibilities?

-The pack emphasises that it is the individual AO candidate's responsibility to take the necessary steps towards achieving their appointment as AO.
+It is the individual AO candidate's responsibility to take the necessary steps towards achieving their appointment as AO.
 The company can only give support when needed by the candidate.
 The AO candidate must therefore:

 - initiate the application process

-- undergo eLearning
+- complete their eLearning

 - decide when they are ready for assessment.